Joey Cora

-José Manuel Cora Amaro (born May 14, 1965) is a Puerto Rican former professional baseball player who is currently the third base coach for the Detroit Tigers of Major League Baseball (MLB).
-He played professionally for the San Diego Padres of the National League and the Chicago White Sox, Seattle Mariners and Cleveland Indians of the American League.
+José Manuel Cora Amaro (born May 14, 1965) is a Puerto Rican former professional baseball player who played for 11 seasons in Major League Baseball (MLB).
+He played for the San Diego Padres of the National League and the Chicago White Sox, Seattle Mariners, and Cleveland Indians of the American League.
 He primarily played as a second baseman.
+He later joined the coaching ranks in 2004.

 Career

 Playing career

 Cora attended Vanderbilt University and played college baseball for the Commodores.
 In 1984, he played collegiate summer baseball for the Chatham A's of the Cape Cod Baseball League (CCBL).
 He hit .373 with 28 stolen bases, and was named the league's most valuable player.
 In 2017, he was inducted into the CCBL Hall of Fame.
+He played with the Puerto Rico national baseball team at the 1984 Amateur World Series; Puerto Rico finished in 8th place, but Cora performed well, going 4-4 in the game against eventual champions Cuba.

 The San Diego Padres selected Cora in the first round (23rd overall) of the 1985 MLB draft.
 As a member of the Beaumont Golden Gators, Cora was stabbed after a game in San Antonio, Texas, on June 22, 1986.
 Cora was waiting outside the team bus following the game against the San Antonio Missions at V.J.
 Keefe Stadium when two men called his name and then assaulted him.
 He was stabbed once in the stomach and once in the arm.
 Cora was quickly rushed to the hospital and later made a full recovery after spending six weeks on the disabled list.
 A man named Jose Puente, 29, was caught at the scene and was later charged with attempted murder.
 Cora had exchanged words with fans outside of the visitor's dressing room, resulting in the fans returning with more men later on.